Proxmox networking - part 3

 Planning

-The fun starts with a idea or a need.
+The fun starts with an idea or a need.
 We need to imaging was of implementing it.
-Some times we need to focus on cost, speed, security or each-of-implementation.
+Sometimes we need to focus on cost, speed, security or each-of-implementation.

 Pencil on paper